Pseudo-Conformal Field Theory: THE LORENTZIAN CR-STRUCTURE

 We saw that the non-degenerate realizable 3-dimensional CR-structures can be osculated with the boundary of the $SU(1,2)$ classical domain.
-One might think that the corresponding description of the LCR-structures should be based on the characteristic boundary of the $SU(2,2)$ symmetric classical domain.
-But notice the essential difference implied by the special form of the embedding functions (\ref{c-25}).
-This imposes additional conditions $ \kappa =\sigma =0=\lambda =\nu $ on the $SU(2,2)$ connection.
+In the present case of the LCR-structure the convenient 4-dimensional symmetric space is the boundary of the $SU(2,2)$ classical domain.
+For that we first projectivize (\ref{c25}) to the form